Pooja-Lohar25/learnNode/notes.md

     ```
 - once() : callback (listener) will be added only once when event is triggered... and time when event is triggered   again the listener is ignored

+## Express
+- Node js framework for api development. <br>
+- Makes resource fetching easier.<br>
+- while rendering a web page all the links that are mentioned into the webpage (css/js/imgs..etc) need to be handled in if statements separately just like '/about' , '/contacts' are managed. (refer handlingReq.js file) <br> <br>

+Since we are not rendering the webpages or calling them rather the server is reading them and any link encountered in the webpage will be called by the server.
+The server then checks the link if it is handled in callback or not if not it mentions as resource not found. <br>

+* all the resources be it img, css file, or js need to be specified separately.

+* before this they must also be read by readFileSync() method and contents to be stored in a variable

+* while reading a webpage when a path of, for ex an image, is read, the server calls the url as 'localhost/logoimg.svg'

+* if the server won't find this url in any of the 'if' statements it won't display the image.
+Same goes with other resources as well.
+* <b> Express  makes all of this easier. </b>